 In his research with thousands of people, Emmons showed clearly that we can strengthen the ability to recognize the gifts in life.
-We can, over time, learn to better notice the beauty around us, to ground ourselves in that beauty.
+We can, over time, learn to better notice the beauty around us and to ground ourselves in that beauty.
 We can learn how to slow down and savor the goodness.
-There is so much beauty during the holiday season to relish and enjoy; the lights, ornaments, candles in a window and childrens’ faces.
+There is so much beauty during the holiday season to relish and enjoy - the lights, the ornaments, candles in a window and children’s faces.

 We learn to recognize not only the gift, but also the person who gave us the gift.
 We grow to understand that many people have helped us along the way, providing us with what we couldn’t do for ourselves.
 We no longer take people for granted.
 We realize that we are deeply connected with the people in our past and present.
 They have helped bring us where we are today.

 Gratitude is more than just a feeling.
-We can experience just being grateful.
 Practicing gratitude is an overall approach to life.
 We are learning to see through a different lens; a lens of abundance rather than scarcity.
-We can’t be anxious, (envious, angry, worried, etc.) and grateful at the same time.
-Gratitude is an attitude consciously cultivated; an orientation, which can eventually become a habit.
+We can’t be anxious (envious, angry, worried, etc.) and grateful at the same time.
+Gratitude is an attitude consciously cultivated and an orientation which can eventually become a habit.

 Enjoy your senses during the holidays.
 Taste the varieties of food, lovingly prepared; delight in the tiny white lights strung along the streets; revel in the deep winter colors, the sumptuous velvets and rich brocades.
 Celebrate the changing of the seasons and create rituals that fulfill and sustain you.
 Bring out the flannel sheets, the fire logs and the candles.
 Savor the beauty of the world around you.